QRCS-CORP/QSC/README.md

 - **System Utilities:**
   Provides asynchronous threading, dual-stack networking, CPUID detection, and secure memory management.

+- **Language Interoperability**
+  Interoperability with C++, and .NET via the QSCNETCW wrapper library.

 ## Roadmap

 - Continued ASM/SIMD integration and optimization.
-- Wrapper libraries for .NET, Java, and C++.
+- Wrapper library for Java.
 - Development of a post-quantum TLS 1.3 implementation.
 - Expansion of testing and benchmarking frameworks.
 - Integration of emerging cryptographic research and standards.